-If you want to knit a blanket that will be cherished, try a popular throw blanket pattern listed here.
+If you want to knit a blanket that will be cherished, try one of the beautiful throw blanket knitting patterns listed here.

 Kraft-Tanken-Patches: This is a true patchwork afghan throw.
-It was originally designed by a Ravelry group to be knitted square by square and then seamed together as a special project for a group member who was undergoing a difficult time.
+A Ravelry group designed this throw as a group modular project for another member going through a hard time.
 It’s a great project to use up odds and ends of yarn.

-Moderne Log Cabin Blanket: This project is taken from the book Mason-Dixon Knitting and uses its mitered border technique.
-(The link leads to the Ravelry page for the baby blanket version of this pattern, but when you click the “log cabin pdf” link, you’ll be taken to a PDF pattern for both the Moderne Log Cabin Blanket and the baby blanket version.)
+Moderne Log Cabin Blanket: From the book Mason-Dixon Knitting, this project uses its mitered border technique.
+(The link leads to the Ravelry page for the baby blanket version of this pattern.
+Click the “log cabin pdf” link, and you’ll go to a PDF pattern for both versions.)

 Lizard Ridge: This fascinating project takes advantage of one yarn brand’s particular kind of color variegation, but it can be used with any yarn.
 It develops into beautifully unusual stripes.

 Ten Stitch Twist: A round version of this designer’s “Ten Stitch Blanket” pattern.

 Cable Comfort Throw: Lion Brand’s pattern comes together quickly and beautifully using a super bulky yarn.

 Tree of Life Afghan: This exquisite pattern designed by Nicky Epstein is sure to become a beloved treasure for whoever receives it.

 Spiral Blanket of Awesome: More of a tutorial than a set pattern, it allows you to use whatever yarn you like to create your very own spiral blanket.

 Norma: A lovely, intricately designed pattern designed as a comfort blanket.